brettvac/brettvac.github.io/docs/list-of-phobias.md

 ---
-layout: articles
+layout: default
-title: PHOBIA
+title: List Of Phobias
-description: Alphabetical list of phobias
+description: Possibly useful list of phobias in alphabetical order
 ---

 <A HREF="#A">A</A>